How to save at the cinema every day of the week

 Tuesday & Wednesday – 2 for 1 tickets with Meerkat Movies

 This is a fantastic saving at most cinemas.
-You need to buy an insurance policy via Compare the Meerkat (there’s a trick so this costs just £1), and you’ll then get access to Meerkat Movies for 12 months.
+You need to buy an insurance policy via Compare the Market (there’s a trick so this costs just £1), and you’ll then get access to Meerkat Movies for 12 months.

-This gives a code so you can buy one ticket and get one free.
+Meerkat Movies gives a code so you can buy one ticket and get one free.
 The promotion is valid on Tuesday and Wednesday, though you can only take advantage of the offer once a week.

 Everyman: 2-4-1 on Wednesdays via Times+

 If you subscribe to the Times you’ll get access to Times+ offers, including a rare two-for-one ticket to Everyman cinemas.
-You can claim one code a week and it can only be used on Wednesdays.
+You can claim one code each week and it can only be used on Wednesdays.

 There’s often a free or cheap trial available for the Times so you can try it out or just get it for a one-off visit.